 - Better for Your Health.
 Menstrual cups are made from medical grade silicone and there’s no risk of toxic shock syndrome as with tampons.

 - Better for the Environment.
-The average woman uses 15+ boxes of pads and tampons per year.
+The average person uses 15+ boxes of pads and tampons per year.
 A single menstrual cup can last 2+ years.
 It’s a product you can feel good about using.

 - Save Money.
 Menstrual cups are cheaper than disposable pads and tampons.
-Women spend around $120 a year on pads and tampons.
+People spend around $120 a year on pads and tampons.
 A menstrual cup costs $20-$30.
 Put a few more dollars into your wallet each month.

 - Hassle Free Periods.
 Menstrual cups hold up to three times the fluid that tampons do.
 This means you’ll have to empty it only a couple times a day.
 Less worry.
 Less mess.

 “Menstrual cups are amazing!
 I’m never going back to pads or tampons and my only regret is not finding out about these things years earlier.”
 Amy S.